tranek/GASDocumentation/README.md

 }
 ```

-`REPTNOTIFY_Always` tells the `OnRep` function to trigger if the local value is already equal to the value being repped down from the Server (due to prediction).
+`REPNOTIFY_Always` tells the `OnRep` function to trigger if the local value is already equal to the value being repped down from the Server (due to prediction).
 By default it won't trigger the `OnRep` function if the local value is the same as the value being repped down from the Server.

 If the `Attribute` is not replicated like a `Meta Attribute`, then the `OnRep` and `GetLifetimeReplicatedProps` steps can be skipped.